- In a recent study, 92% of the respondents reported that they will recommend aloe vera juice to a friend or relative. Why?

 Aloe vera can even promote the growth of new skin cells.
 And more interestingly – it can absorb 20 to 30% of the UV rays (48).

-Not just that, aloe vera can also act as an antiseptic (49).
+Not just that, aloe vera also can act as an antiseptic (49).
 And it works great in slowing down the aging process.
-The juice stimulates the fibroblasts (that produce collagen and other elastin fibers), making the skin much more elastic and reducing wrinkles.
-The juice can also heal sunburns as aloe has good cicatrization (forming a scar after an injury and accelerating the healing process) effects (50).
+The juice stimulates the fibroblasts (that produce collagen and other elastin fibers) making the skin much more elastic and reducing wrinkles.
+The juice can also heal sunburns as aloe has good cicatrization (forming a scar after an injury, and accelerating the healing process) effects (50).

 13. Treats Heartburn

-One of the effective health benefits of aloe vera juice is treating heartburn As per studies, aloe vera juice can be more effective than certain medications for treating heartburn or acid reflux.
+As per studies, aloe vera juice can be more effective than certain medications for treating heartburn or acid reflux.
 This holds true particularly with purified and decolorized aloe vera juice.
 In a 2015 study, aloe vera juice had reduced the symptoms of acid reflux better than certain traditional medications, and that too, without any side effects.

 And since the aloe vera juice has the ability to soothe the gastrointestinal tract, it can assuage the symptoms of heartburn.